Rahul-Baradol/bounce-a-bot/README.md

     * orchestration systems
     * CQRS/event sourcing
     * complicated auth providers
-  * Good tradeoff for MVP stage.
+  * Done for MVP stage.
   * Complexity introduced only when scale demands it.

 * **Scalability assumptions are explicit**